plrang/CHIP8-Interpreter-Vanilla-Javascript/README.md

 Because JavaScript allows for fast prototyping, I was able to easily add a live monitor and disassembler.
 I wish I had more time to write my own assembler and some CHIP 8 programs, but I’ve moved on to a different project for now.
 ..."

-ROMs directory doesn't contain any files, you need to find those online.
+ROMs directory contains one ROM file, [more ROMs](https://github.com/dmatlack/chip8/tree/master/roms/games)

 To run open the **index.html** in a browser.